notmaintained/pnd/glue/README.md

-# pnd.glue
+# Pnd.glue

-pnd.glue is a PHP 5.3+ micro-framework built by combining a few pnd libs.
+Pnd.glue is a PHP 5.3+ micro-framework built by combining a few Pnd libs.